Everything You Need to Know to Wrap a Car Yourself

 - Prep is the most essential step in the entire process of vinyl wrapping.
 The film will not stick properly to any surface that is not clean and clear of contaminants.

 - Do not cheap out on the film.
-If you are on an extremely limited budget, save a few extra bucks and purchase a film from one of the above brands to ensure you get a quality product with air release and memory properties.
+If you have a minimal budget, save a few extra bucks and purchase film from one of the above brands to ensure a quality product with air release and memory properties.

 - Using the triangle method when wrapping means stretching the vinyl in three different directions to release the air under the vinyl and get rid of any bubbles, creases, or fingers.